the-interaction-department/documentation_protocol/README.md

 # Documentation Protocol
-*The Interaction Department's documentation standards and templates*
+*The Interaction Department's documentation standards and templates* &leftarrow; This should be the same as the Github "Description"

 ## Description
 The repository contains documentation templates.